trufflesuite/truffle/packages/truffle-core/README.md

     |___ images/     # Static images directory copied from ./app.
 ```

-We recommend you do not commit the `./build` directory in your code repository as it’s only meant for development.
-However, we strongly recommend you commit the `./dist` directory because it's meant to represent the last good distributable version of the app.
+We recommend you do not commit the `build` directory in your code repository as it’s only meant for development.
+However, we strongly recommend you commit the `dist` directory because it's meant to represent the last good distributable version of the app.

 ### Interacting With Contracts (Frontend)